-R. Scott Pastrick is President and Chief Executive Officer of Prime Policy Group.
-He is recognized as a leading government, public affairs and political strategist, with more than 30 years of experience in Washington.
-Scott specializes in the representation of U.S. and multi-national corporations on international and domestic business policy, foreign policy and communications strategy.
+Scott Pastrick is President Emeritus of Prime Policy Group.
+He is recognized as a leading government, public affairs and political strategist, with more than 35 years of experience in Washington, DC.
+Scott specializes in the representation of U.S. and multi-national corporations on international and domestic business policy, foreign policy, trade and financial services and communications strategy.

 Scott began his work in Washington with the Carter Administration as the Special Assistant to the Assistant Secretary in the U.S. Treasury Department’s Office of Legislative Affairs.
-Following his position in the Administration, he went onto serve as Staff Director in the U.S. House of Representatives.
-During the onset of his career, Scott also held the role of Deputy Finance Director to Vice President Walter Mondale in 1984 and Senior Adviser to Vice President Biden during his bid for the Democratic presidential nomination.
+Where he focused on domestic policy issues.
+Following his position in the Administration, he went on to serve as Staff Director in the U.S. House of Representatives.
+In 1984 Scott served as the Deputy Finance Director for Vice President Walter Mondale’s campaign for President and Senior Adviser to Vice President Biden during his bid for the Democratic presidential nomination.

-Scott serves as the Chairman of the Board of Catholic Charities (Washington, DC), Gonzaga College High School and the Kennedy Center’s Fortes Trust.
-He is also a member of the Board of the International Foundation for Election Systems (IFES) and the Board of the Monumental Scholars Foundation, and previously of the Board of Advisors of the Winston Churchill Library, Oxford England and the University of Maryland School of Public Policy.
+Scott serves on the board of Catholic Charities Foundation, the Chesapeake Bay Maritime Museum, and the Kennedy Center’s Fortes Trust.
+He was also a member of the Board of the International Foundation for Election Systems (IFES) and the Board of the Monumental Scholars Foundation, and previously served as the Chairman of Gonzaga Jesuit High School and Catholic Charities of Washington D.C., and on the Board of Advisors of the Winston Churchill Library, Oxford England and the University of Maryland School of Public Policy.

 A native of Indiana, Scott was awarded the Sagamore of the Wabash Award by the Governor for his distinguished service, counsel and leadership he provides to the state.
-He holds a Bachelor’s Degree from Wabash College in Political Science, and also has also completed graduate work in Political Science at the George Washington University and the Indiana University School of Law.
+He holds a Bachelor’s Degree from Wabash College in Political Science, and has also completed graduate work in Political Science at the George Washington University and the Indiana University School of Law.
 Scott resides in Chevy Chase, Maryland, with his wife Courtney Clark Pastrick.
-They are the proud parents of Carter, her husband Bryan, Cameron, her husband Jake, and Clark, and ecstatic grandparents of Winnie and Nell.